 The humpback chub is found in canyon-bound habitats of the Green and Colorado rivers.
-The species is probably the strangest-looking of the big-river, endangered fish, due to the fatty hump that is thought to keep the fish on the stream bottom and to stabilize it in fast, flowing waters.
 The humpback chub has a streamlined body, with a dark, olive-gray back and silver sides.
 The head is small.
 The area in front of its tail is slender, although thicker than that of the bonytail.
+The fatty hump that is thought to keep the fish on the stream bottom and stabilize it in fast, flowing waters.
 The humpback chub can reach lengths up to 18 inches and can weigh up to two pounds.